nextcloud/user_sql/README.md

 5. Navigate to Apps from the menu and enable the SQL user backend

-6. Navigate to Admin from menu and switch to Addentional Settings, scroll down the page and you will see SQL User Backend settings
+6. Navigate to Admin from menu and switch to Additional Settings, scroll down the page and you will see SQL User Backend settings

 ## Integrations